-Your vehicle may be equipped with special phone and media features which will require you to confirm commands by pressing OK.
-For further information, refer to the $SYNC^{\tiny{(8)}}$ supplement.
+Your vehicle may be equipped with special phone and media features.
+Refer to the SYNC supplement for further information.

-7. SHUFFLE: Press SHUFFLE to engage shuffle mode.
+7. SHUFFLE: In CD/MP3 mode, press SHUFFLE to engage shuffle mode.
 SHUFFLE ON will appear in the display.
 If you wish to engage shuffle mode right away, press SEEK to begin random play.
 Otherwise, random play will begin when the current track is finished playing.
 CD SHUF will appear in the display.
-To disengage, press SHUFFLE.
+To disengage, press SHUFFLE again.
 SHUFFLE OFF will appear in the display.